partrita/ANARCII/README.md

 ## Citing this work
-ANARCII code in is based on the following paper:
+All code is based on the following paper:

-#### "ANARCII – A Generalised Language Model for Antigen Receptor Numbering"
+*ANARCII – A Generalised Language Model for Antigen Receptor Numbering*

 If you use it, please cite: